jon-jacky/Piety/editors/README.md

     . ~/Piety/bin/paths

-Run this command to start *pmacs*, an Emacs-like editor:
+Run this command to start *pmacs*, a display editor that uses emacs control
+keys:

     python3 -im pm